- This post contains affiliate links. Read more here.

 Welp, it wouldn’t be a dog novel list if W. Bruce Cameron, the master of stories told from a dog’s perspective, didn’t feature on it many times.
-A Dog’s Master tells the story of one early man’s bond with a wolf, how they tame one another, and the relationship that grows between them.
+The Dog Master tells the story of one early man’s bond with a wolf, how they tame one another, and the relationship that grows between them.

 Warning: Don’t pick this one up unless you like crying.
 This is a compelling, addictive sci-fi novel about a young boy living in a world of men infected with a virus that makes all thoughts audible.
 Sounds pretty rough, right?

 You can never get enough of a good thing, they say.
-These oldies but goodies have weathered the test of time and still make for some of the best reads for dog lovers.
+These oldies but goodies have weathered the test of time and still make for some of the best reads for dog lovers, young and old.

 In this classic road trip story, novelist John Steinbeck and his standard poodle, Charley, explore America’s highways and byways in a custom RV.

 The book was written over 50 years ago, but John and Charley’s journey is timeless and will make you want to pack up the car and hit the road with your own canine co-pilot riding shotgun.Buy Now on Amazon

 I couldn’t choose just one of these two classic novels by Jack London, so a 2-for-1 it is.
 In The Call of the Wild, we follow the harrowing adventures of Buck, a beloved pet taken from his family, shuttled to Alaska, and forced to be a sled dog in a completely foreign and brutal environment.